 Interested in becoming a Cleveland APL Volunteer?
-We have lots of exciting and rewarding volunteer opportunities available both at our shelter in Tremont and at our PetSmart Charities® Everyday Adoption Center located at the PetSmart® store in Parma!
+We have lots of exciting and rewarding volunteer opportunities available both at our shelter in Tremont, as well as offsite locations and other special events!

 Cat Adoption Specialist: Want to help adopters meet their “purr-fect feline companion” at our shelter and help provide some TLC and a clean, healthy home for our cats?
 Cat Adoption Specialists work on the cat adoption floor to help adopters make informed decisions.
 Volunteers socialize, enrich, groom, feed, water and maintain clean feline kennels at our shelter to help our cats “put their best paw forward” while waiting for their “purr-fect match”.
 Other duties include becoming familiar with the adoptable animals, helping to maintain a presentable workplace, informing guests of the standard medical treatments we provide our animals, and assisting adopters with meeting animals.
-This position requires a regular weekly schedule, and you must be age 16 or older.
+This position may require a regular weekly schedule, Pet Partners welcome.

 Offsite Adoptions Specialist: Want to help adopters meet their “perfect match” at different partner adoption locations and/or at community events?
 Offsite Adoptions Specialists help find homes for animals at these locations and events while furthering community education and promotion of the APL.
 This position requires about two events per month, primarily on the weekends, and Pet Partner teams are welcome.
 This is a great position for those who need a more flexible schedule, as you can select events that fit your availability.